Is Barcelona Safe?

 Barcelona has very high-quality healthcare facilities.
 If you need medical attention, you can visit one of the city’s many hospitals and clinics.
 For minor issues, pharmacies are widely available and can provide basic medical advice and over-the-counter medications.

 In case of an emergency, dial 112 for immediate assistance.
 This number covers police, fire, and medical emergencies.
-Keep this number handy at all times during your stay.

 Common Scams and How to Avoid Them